TimoKropp/TimoKropp.github.io/README.md

 # Game Development in Unity (C#)
 ## [3D Dodgeball Arena]()

-In this game project developed in Unity(C#) you can play a robot in a sci-fi world with inverted gravity on the inside of a sphere.
+In this game development project in Unity(C#) you can play a robot in a sci-fi world with inverted gravity on the inside of a sphere.
 It is a fast paced multiplayer third-person game where you battle against other players online in a dodgeball arena.
 You can shoot a flighing orb as a guided missile to the next opponent.
 Dodging with special abilities like a fast charge forward or sliding unterneath the incoming orb to give it an extra spin upwards makes this game fun do play, easy to learn but hard to master.

  ![](/images/dodgeball.png)